cosmear/HollowCry/README.md

 # HollowCry
-This was one of my first games developed during my programming coursework in Unity.
-It allowed me to apply fundamental coding concepts, understand game mechanics, and explore the Unity engine, providing a solid foundation for my future projects in game development.
+This was one of my first games developed as part of my programming coursework in Unity.
+It was a valuable learning experience where I gained a deeper understanding of game mechanics, coding principles, and the Unity engine.
+Through this project, I was able to apply fundamental programming concepts and explore creative problem-solving techniques.
+It also provided me with a solid foundation for future game development projects.

+🎮 Developed by @cosmear and fellow students 👥 in the collaborative environment at UADE 🎓.